biodatlab/icip-challenge-2022/README.md

 # python predict_ensemble.py examples/ models/ --out pred_output.json
 ```

-Downloading the pretrained models can take around 10 minutes from the repository.
-For prediction, it takes
+It may take up to 10 minutes to download the pretrained models from the repository.
+When making predictions
-around 20 minutes to predict and ensemble on the official test set of around 1650 images on a single NVIDIA RTX2080Ti.
+and ensembling on the official test set, a single NVIDIA RTX2080Ti may take around 20 minutes to complete
+the task for approximately 1650 test images.

 ## Results and Models